iGEMIISc/scFv-Modelling/README.md

 ## AlphaFold2
 AlphaFold2 is a deep learning system that predicts protein structures from amino acid sequences.
 We used the open-source distribution of AlphaFold2, [ColabFold](https://github.com/sokrypton/ColabFold) to predict the structure of the antibody.
 In particular, we used the [AlphaFold2_mmseqs2](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) notebook.
 This notebook differs from full AlphaFold2 and AlphaFold2 Colab in that it uses MMseqs2 (Many-against-Many sequence searching) in place of homology detection and MSA pairing.

 We used ColabFold with two different schemes: one without templates, and one with PDB70 as a database for templates.
-We also relaxed the top structure in either scheme wish AMBER.
+We also relaxed the top structure in either scheme with AMBER.

 ### With PDB70